influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/increase.md

     weight: 1
 ---

-The `increase()` function returns the total non-negative difference between values in a table.
+The `increase()` function calculates the total non-negative difference between values in a table.
 A main use case is tracking changes in counter values which may wrap over time when they hit a threshold or are reset.
 In the case of a wrap/reset, the function assumes the absolute delta between two points is at least their non-negative difference.